 Word of mouth is the best way to build your business.
 When you do a great job, people can’t help but want to tell others about you.
-Another way to build your reputation is by signing up for a quality review site like Networx Reviews.
+Another way to build your reputation is by signing up for a quality review site.
 They help customers find contractors, handymen, and more.
 You can easily ask your past clients to write a review on the site to help you tell others about your good work.

 At its core, marketing is simply about sharing what you do with others in a way that makes them want to use your services.
 Nowadays you don’t need a huge marketing budget to make a big impact.
 You can leverage Facebook groups, websites like Craigslist, Angie’s List, and even your website to draw in new customers.
 SEO is a powerful tool that many small businesses underestimate.
 A website with well-developed SEO, combined with a Google My Business listing can help you grow online.

 What tools do you have?
 And what tools do you need?
 If you take on a handyman job, make sure you have all the tools you need to complete the job.
 There are certain items like tarps, coveralls, and sprayers that help with paint jobs.
 You may need specialized wrenches to get into tight spaces under a sink, and you might need hedge trimmers if you take on a landscaping gig.
 Other tools might be a little pricier.
 You may eventually need a truck or trailer to haul everything you need to work.
 Be creative though.
 A minivan with all the seats down or out can haul small ladders and even two-by-fours of smaller lengths.

 Make sure your customers know what you can and cannot do.
 They must understand the limitations of hiring a handyman, especially from a legal standpoint.
 You can also use contracts to help set those expectations in advance.
 Online services like Legal Zoom have general contracts that can be used for your business.
 A small business lawyer might also be a great resource if you want a more specialized contract.